Organic Bioelectronics

 2023

-Chiara Diacci, Bernhard Burtscher, Marcello Berto, Tero-Petri Ruoko, Samuel Lienemann, Pierpaolo Greco, Magnus Berggren, Marco Borsari, Daniel Simon, Carlo A. Bortolotti, Fabio Biscarini (2023) Organic Electrochemical Transistor Aptasensor for Interleukin-6 Detection ACS Applied Materials and Interfaces Continue to DOI
+Chiara Diacci, Bernhard Burtscher, Marcello Berto, Tero-Petri Ruoko, Samuel Lienemann, Pierpaolo Greco, Magnus Berggren, Marco Borsari, Daniel Simon, Carlo A. Bortolotti, Fabio Biscarini (2023) Organic Electrochemical Transistor Aptasensor for Interleukin-6 Detection ACS Applied Materials and Interfaces (Article, review/survey) Continue to DOI

 Join us!